openSUSE/suse-documentation-dicts/README.md

 5. In 'Default Language' for spell checking, select the newly created dictionary: English (US + SUSE)

-### Adding Words
+### Adding words

-The doctionaries include a word list of correct words that are not part of the standard English dictionaries.
-The word list is being extended as the writers find new words that are not yet part of the word list but still are correct.
-If you want to contribute to improving the spell-checking experience, collect such words that the spell checker marks as incorrect but you consider them correct.
+The dictionaries include a word list of correct words that are not part of the standard English dictionaries.
+The list of acceptable words is updated as writers discover words that are correct but not yet included.
+To improve spell checking, please collect words that the spell checker flags as incorrect but you believe are correct.

-TIP: If you are using VSCode, you probably have such file already.
+TIP: If you are using VSCode, you probably have such a file already.
 Check if the `SUSE-adWords-dict.dic` file exists.
 If yes, VSCode lets you add the suspect word to this dictionary by clicking the corresponding small yellow bulb next to the affected line.

-Once you collect a certain amount of such words, follow these steps:
+Once you collect a certain amount of new words, follow these steps:

 1. Clone the `https://github.com/openSUSE/suse-documentation-dicts` repository
    if you have not already done so.